SERVICES & EXPERTISE

 Relationship property and family law

-When relationships come to an end due to separation or death, a couple’s property, business and other assets must be divided up.
+When relationships come to an end due to separation or death, a couple’s property, business and other assets (sometimes including assets owned by a Family Trust) need to be dealt with.

-If you do split up and no agreement is in place, we also offer confidential, empathetic and practical advice on how best to proceed.
-We’ll help you resolve any relationship property disputes and advise you on how best to structure and protect your personal and business assets following a separation.
+If you do separate, or your spouse/partner dies and there is no Contracting Out Agreement in place, we also offer confidential, empathetic and practical advice on how best to proceed.
+We will help you resolve any relationship property and related Trust disputes and advise you on how best to structure and protect your assets following a separation.